Mirror Mirror (10cc album): Release

 The album was released in several different variations.
 The original UK (Avex) and European (ZYX, Germany) release featured 14 tracks.
-For the US edition five tracks were excluded: "Yvonne's the One", "Margo Wants the Mustard", "Blue Bird", "Now You're Gone" and a 1995 acoustic rendition of "I'm Not in Love", but another song was added - "I'm Not in Love: Rework of Art Mix".
+For the US edition, five tracks were excluded: "Yvonne's the One", "Margo Wants the Mustard", "Blue Bird", "Now You're Gone" and the 1995 acoustic rendition of "I'm Not in Love", but another song was added - "I'm Not in Love (Rework of Art Mix)".
 The Japanese version of the album features 15 tracks, bringing together all of the songs from European and US editions.

 Eric Stewart later included his songs from Mirror Mirror on his 2017 best of compilation Anthology.

 Reception

-Mirror Mirror charted only in Japan giving the band their highest chart position there, however the new acoustic version of "I'm Not in Love" released as a single charted at #29 giving the band the highest position since "Dreadlock Holiday" in 1978.
+Mirror Mirror charted only in Japan giving the band their highest chart position there, however the new acoustic version of "I'm Not in Love", released as a single charted at No. 29, giving the band their highest position since "Dreadlock Holiday" in 1978.

-Allmusic panned the album, commenting that the claim of "I'm Not in Love" being reworked is dubious, since the track has no noticeable differences from the original recording.
+AllMusic panned the album, commenting that the claim of "I'm Not in Love" being reworked is dubious, since the track has no noticeable differences from the original recording.
 They summarized the rest of the album with "songs flashing the group's trademark lyrical wit generally tend toward musical vaporware, while those revealing an occasional glimmer of instrumental creativity go nowhere fast on the songwriting."